Member - Volunteers needed on Independent Monitoring Boards (IMB) at HMP BrinsfordAnnounced

 We are currently looking for new volunteers to join IMB Brinsford helping to ensure that proper standards of care and decency are maintained.

 HMP Brinsford is situated on the outskirts of Wolverhampton and on the same site as HMP Featherstone and HMP Oakwood.
 Access to the establishment by public transport is poor.
 Brinsford holds male prisoners – mainly young adults (18-21) and a few Category C adults.
 Inside every prison, there is an IMB – a group of ordinary members of the public doing an extraordinary job.
-IMB members are independent, unpaid and complete an average of 2-3 visits per month depending on the needs of the Board and the individual.
+IMB members are independent, unpaid and complete an average of 2 – 3 visits per month depending on the needs of the Board and the individual.
+The Board Meeting is on the last Wednesday of every month at 1pm.
 Members are the eyes and ears of Ministers and monitor the day-to-day life in their local prison to ensure that proper standards of care and decency are maintained.
 Your background can be as a student, a person of working age or retired.
 We welcome applications from people over 18 and are particularly keen to hear from those of working age and individuals from black and minority ethnic communities, since these groups are under-represented on existing Boards.
 The role is about fairness and decency and is always rewarding, educational and challenging.
 Please click on www.imb.org.uk to find out how being an IMB member can benefit you.
 Visit https://www.youtube.com/watch?v=YuQ4WxirPlg and view the short film ‘Joining the Independent Monitoring Board’ and hear current IMB members talking about their role.

 How to Apply